maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 <img width="600" alt="Indian Farmers' Protest Chart 1" src="Screenshot 2023-08-05 at 10.05.24 AM.png">

-The majority (about 65%) is either unconcerned or supportive of the Indian farmers' protest.
+The majority (about 40.7%) is unconcerned or neutral towards the Indian farmers' protests.
 About 34.9% are negatively geared toward it.
+The minority of tweets are supportive towards the movement.

 ---